KainNhantumbo/portifolio.dev/data/posts/discover the features of next14.md

 Metadata options for meta tags have been enhanced to improve the initial rendering performance and reduce layout shift.

-### Partial Prerendering
+### Partial Pre-rendering

-Next.js 14 brings you the best of both sides of SSR and SSG with the new Partial Prerendering lineup.
+Next.js 14 brings you the best of both sides of SSR and SSG with the new Partial Pre-rendering lineup.

 It provides a fast initial static response while streaming dynamic content based on your React Suspense boundaries so you get the performance of static sites and the dynamism of server-rendered applications.